carrharr/ffgpclibs-dashcast/README.md

 # ffgpclibs-dashcast
-Installer shell plus working versions of ffmpeg and gpac for dashcast use in debian 8
+Installer shell plus working versions of ffmpeg and gpac for dashcast use in Ubuntu 16.04